GiovanniRebaudo/GiovanniRebaudo.github.io/_pages/about.md

 Welcome to my web page!

-I am an Assistant Professor (RtdA) of Statistical Science at the [Department of Economics, Social Studies, Applied Mathematics and Statistics (ESOMAS)](https://www.esomas-en.unito.it/do/home.pl) of the [University of Torino](https://en.unito.it).
+I am an Assistant Professor (RTD-A) of Statistical Science at the [Department of Economics, Social Studies, Applied Mathematics and Statistics (ESOMAS)](https://www.esomas-en.unito.it/do/home.pl) of the [University of Torino](https://en.unito.it).

 I am also a [Collegio Carlo Alberto Affiliate](https://www.carloalberto.org/person/giovanni-rebaudo/), and a member of ["de Castro" Statistics Initiative](https://www.carloalberto.org/research/statistics-initiative) at [Collegio Carlo Alberto](https://www.carloalberto.org), a Research Affiliate at the [Bayes Lab](https://bayeslab.unibocconi.eu/) at the [Bocconi Institute for Data Science and Analytics (BIDSA)](https://www.bidsa.unibocconi.eu/wps/wcm/connect/Site/Bidsa/Home) and a member of the Complex Data Modeling Research Network led by [MiDas](https://midas.mat.uc.cl/network).